0abst/Rust-Substrate/README.md

 Then, to be more familiar with Substrate, tutorials on Substrate have been followed (https://docs.substrate.io/tutorials/).
 More in particular,

   * Build a local blockchain

   * Add a pallet to the runtime

   * Develop smart contracts

   * Unit test

   * Debug

   * Benchmark

-  * Testing smart contracts with the ink playground has also be done (https://ink.substrate.io/).
+Smart contracts testing with the ink playground has also be done (https://ink.substrate.io/).
 For instance:

   * ERC20

   * ERC721